leomachadorocha/PrintEnv/README-LEO.md

 ```
 curl $(oc get route printenv | awk '{print $2}' | grep printenv) | jq -S
 ```
 OBS: "jq -S" sorts the output by key, making it easier to find a particular variable.

-# Environment Variables #
+# Demonstrate Environment Variables #

 6. Increase the weights for one service by 20% and verify that you retrieve seven images of one type and three of the other for every ten calls to the route.
 ```
 oc edit route ab-cotd-route
 ```

+# Demonstrate EConfigMap #